prashantmi/Android-H/README.md

 # Note

-Do not make changes to package otherwise software won't work.
+* Do not make changes to package/binary unless you know how it works otherwise software won't work.
+* If you are instreated in contributing you can ask me for the source code.
+* Contact:- prashantmindia@gmail.com